mrisher/smtp-sts/mta-sts.md

 failures as transient errors and retry delivery later.)
 This allows implementing domains to update long-lived policies on the fly.

-Finally, in both `enforce` and `report` modes, failures to deliver in compliance with the applied policy result in failure reports to the policy domain, as described in the TLSRPT specification (TODO: add ref).

 ## Policy Application Control Flow

 An example control flow for a compliant sender consists of the following steps: